 Flat feet

 You have been given this leaflet because you have flat feet.
-This information may help you understand the condition and what to expect from the available treatment.
+This leaflet will explain:

 What is flat foot?